The Atheist Bible, CC-BY Fabian M. Suchanek

 And Atheists?

 Atheists have no means to answer the big questions of life by supernatural entities.
 They have to find these answers by themselves.
 If they can’t find the answers, they have to admit that they don’t know them.
 While the atheist life stance may thus appear less convenient than the believer’s, it usually does not cause much discomfort to the atheist.
-Humanists, for example, take pride in the fact that they have to define their purpose of life, their moral values, and the working of their society by themselves.
-More generally, psychological studies suggest that people with low need for dogmatic belief structure (among whom we may count the atheists) tend to seek existential comfort through the exploration of novel ideas.16
+Humanists, for example, would consider it unbearable to have answers to the questions of life prescribed by someone else, and, on the contrary, take pride in finding their own.

 In what way is it comforting to know that God loves you, and that he once deliberately drowned everyone on Earth because they were “full of sin”, and that most people in the world are sinful now — including yourself?